Explorer Search¶

 Keyword Search¶

-The Explorer supports entering keywords in the search bar for retrieval.
-The query results will highlight the entered keywords, as shown in the following figure.
+The explorer supports entering keywords in the search bar for retrieval.
+The query results will highlight the entered keywords, as shown in the figure below.

 Wildcard Search¶

-The Explorer supports entering wildcards for fuzzy matching searches.
-For example, entering global*
+The explorer supports entering wildcards for fuzzy matching searches, such as entering global*

-in the log search bar returns log data containing "global".
-Any number of characters can follow "global", as shown in the figure.
+in the log search bar, which returns log data containing the keyword "global".
+After "global", there can be any number of characters, as shown in the figure.

 Associated Search¶

-The Explorer supports logical AND/OR/NOT associated searches, which can be combined with wildcard searches.
+The explorer supports associated searches using AND/OR/NOT logic, which can be combined with wildcard searches.

 Logical Relationship | Description |